 Every tall, elegant window offers a fresh perspective of the vast estate parkland, with views ranging from ancient trees to manicured lawns, rolling hills, and a pristine parterre and terrace.

-But wait, you’ve saved the best for last.
+But wait, you’ve saved the best part of visiting Harewood House for last.

 After your tour of the State Rooms, it’s time to head ‘below stairs’ to find out what it took to keep this great English country house running.

 Enter the domain of the Steward and the Housekeeper.

 On your way to the cavernous old kitchen, you’ll walk through the servants’ hall and corridor, where the bells the gentry ‘upstairs’ would use to summon assistance from staff ‘below stairs’ are located.

 For any history buff or anyone who loves cooking, the kitchen is a joy to behold.
 From the gleaming copper pans and jelly moulds to the knife sharpening wheel and the massive kitchen table, this kitchen feels like it has many stories to tell.
 If you get as excited as I do by the sight of properly lined up pans and a well-worn kitchen table, this will be heaven for you too!